pm-McFly/Chicago95/INSTALL.md

 #### Bash terminal MS-DOS theme

 Copy the file `Extras/Chicago95.theme` to `~/.local/share/xfce4/terminal/colorschemes` (create the colorschemes folder if it doesn't exist: `mkdir -p ~/.local/share/xfce4/terminal/colorschemes`).
+Copy the file `Extras/Campbell.theme` to `~/.local/share/xfce4/terminal/colorschemes` (create the colorschemes folder if it doesn't exist: `mkdir -p ~/.local/share/xfce4/terminal/colorschemes`).
 Under preferences in xfce-term select 'Colors.'
-Under `Presets` you should see `Chicago95`.
+Under `Presets` you should see `Chicago95` and `Campbell`.

 To get the MS-DOS `C:\>` prompt and startup message add the contents of `Extras/DOSrc` to your `.bashrc` file: `cat Extras/DOSrc >> ~/.bashrc`.
 To get MS-DOS Prompt title, go to the Preferences prompt and change title to MS-DOS Prompt and select isn't displayed on The Dynamically-Set Title